-Background: Early Hearing Detection & Intervention (EHDI) and Public Health eBook Chapter 4 • Utilizing Public Health Partners • 4-1
+Background: Early Hearing Detection & Intervention (EHDI) and Public Health

 Public health professionals work to protect and improve the health of communities through a wide variety of strategies.
 Research on disease and injury prevention is used to formulate educational programs and other services to promote healthy lifestyles.
 Public health professionals work to influence policies that promote health on a broad scale.
-An example of this are
+An example of this are the smoking bans in public places, which are the result of a concerted effort by public health professionals to change policies in a way that will promote the health of the public.
+Some of the main achievements of public health include vaccinations, safer workplaces, fluoridation of drinking water, family planning, a decline in deaths from coronary heart disease, and control of infectious diseases (Association of Schools of Public Health, n.d.).